igr/color-code/doc/iscan.md

 + implicit arguments are BAD.
 + implicit outputs are BAD.
 + invocation that is W are BAD (as it modifies external, mutable data).
-+ invocation that is R is suspicious (as it reads external data).
++ invocation that is R may be suspicious (as it reads external data).
++ invocation that is C may be suspicious (as it creates external data).
++ invocation R or C is BAD when operates on and with detected abstraction leaks (see next item).
 + abstraction leaks of the used data are BAD.

 The last rule is a bit tricky.
 With the ISCAN, there are two tricks how to determine _possible_ abstraction leaks:

 + too many elements in `use` section
 + elements in `use` section are UNRELATED to method or input arguments _names_.
-Ask yourself: "does this method need to know about the ____".
+Ask yourself: "does this function need to know about the ____".

 ## Class